hanfei1986/Over-sampling-of-imbalanced-data-with-RandomOverSampler--SMOTE-and-ADASYN/README.md

 # Oversampling-of-imbalanced-data-with-SMOTE-and-ADASYN
 Imbalanced data commonly exist in real world, especially in anamoly-detection tasks.
 Handling imbalanced data is important to the tasks, otherwise the predictions are biased towards the majority class.
-RandomOverSampler, SMOTE and ADASYN are useful oversampling tools to fill data for minority classes.
+RandomOverSampler, SMOTE, and ADASYN are useful oversampling tools to fill data for minority classes.

 The data for the "Poor" and "Good" classes are much less than the "Standard" class: